 I won’t even touch how they imagine Noah kept dinosaurs on the ark.

-Defending the flood story, and sharing Jesus.
+Defending the flood story, versus sharing Jesus.

-For young-earth creationists, they don’t just stumble across the smokescreen; they run into it and try to wave away the smoke.
+For young-earth creationists, they don’t just stumble across the smokescreen: They run into it and try to wave away the smoke.
 As if their first duty is to defend the self-described “creation scientists” who invented their haywire worldview, and not their Lord.
 No doubt the devil has a lot of fun sidetracking them into creationism debates, then watching them make all sorts of ignorant statements about “real science” which not only don’t win over skeptics, but make ’em think we Christians are the dumbest, most gullible humans alive.
 Next thing you know, we’ll be telling them essential oils are better than vaccination.

 Don’t let the flood story distract you!
 Share Jesus.